CharlesCarley/HackComputer/README.md

 This is still a work in progress.
 Its on hold for the time being until I have more time to devote to it.
 It doesn't really do much on the surface.
 The Jack language is still very basic.

-This all just a hobby for me and the thought of actually finding job writing code seems farther off now more than ever.
-More effort on my part needs to be given to a job search vs spending all my time writing code for the sake of writing code.